Open post

 Titanic had two stopovers after leaving Southampton: the first in Cherbourg, France, on April 10, and the last in Queenstown, Ireland, on April 11.

-And as Titanic turned away from Ireland toward the open sea, Eugene Daly played “Erin’s Lament” on his uilleann pipes.
+On board the tender America as it marched toward the Titanic, Eugene Daly played “Erin’s Lament” on his uilleann pipes.

 Eugene was from Athlone, Co.
 Westmeath, Ireland, and was 29 years old when he boarded Titanic.